keymobdev/Adobe-Air-ANE/README.md

 #### 1. Download and install the library files
 Download keymob sdk,  add keymob.ane to the library path of  air project<br/>
-Delete Library in  com_keymob_sdks , leaving only one platform library in  com_keymob_sdks as the default  advertising  platform(for ios can delete all), even  you  are using multiple platforms.<br/>
-The following are plugin file of  each platform<br/>
-   * admob Platform: AdmobAdapter.jar
-   * amazon platform: AmazonAdapter.jar
-   * chartboost Platform: ChartboostAdapter.jar
-   * mmedia Platform: MMediaAdapter.jar
-   * inmobi Platform: InmobiAdapter.jar
-   * baidu Platform: BaiduAdapter.jar

-Note: The file name of the adapter can not be modified

 #### 2. Add code